mlysen/simple_chat/README.md

 ## How does it work.

 - Install needed packages by running npm install in root folder.
+- runt grunt to create a runnable build.
 - navigate to server directory.
 - Run `node server.js`